Course

 2. What medications might signal an issue?

-3. Is there anything that might suggest the patient is have undiagnosed depression or a bipolar condition?
+3. Is there anything that might suggest the patient has undiagnosed depression or a bipolar condition?

 4. Are there any patterns in the patient’s behavior or changes in her life stressors that might signal a need for closer monitoring?